Ashwani-hub/Election-Analysis/README.md

 Following tasks were given by the Colorado Board of Elections, to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
+2. Calculate the percentage of votes for each county.
+3. Determine the County with Largest voters turnout.
-2. Get a complete list of candidates who received votes.
+4. Get a complete list of candidates who received votes.
-3. Calculatge the total number of votes each candidate received.
+5. Calculatge the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
+6. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.
+7. Determine the winner of the election based on popular vote.

 ## Resources
 - Data Source: election_results.csv